Azure/FTALive-Sessions/content/compute-app/non-functional-requirements/readme.md

 - We (FTA) can only help you if we understand your requirements.
 If you don't have them, or if you just make them up on the spot, we can't be as much use to you.
   - If you don't understand something, ask - we'll spend as much time as we need to help you understand what you need to decide.
 - Remember there are tradeoffs.
 Don't automatically dial everything up to 11 ("most secure", "most resilient") without thinking through the consequences.
-- **NFRs should come from product owners and business stakeholders, not from the technology builders.** Bring in the right people to help you determine your requirements.
+- **NFRs should come from a negotiation between the product owners/business stakeholders and the technology stakeholders.** Bring in the right people to help you determine your requirements and look at all of the tradeoffs involved.

 ## Tools to mention